kvassAI/slate/source/includes/_users.md

 ]
 ```

-Retrieves a list of all Users beloging to some Company.
+Retrieves a list of all Users belonging to a Company.

 Argument | Description
 ---------- | -------
-size | number of items to retrieve
+size | Number of items to retrieve
-page | which page to retrieve. _default page size is 10_
+page | Which page to retrieve. _Default page size is 10_
-order_by | field used for sorting results
+order_by | Field used for sorting results

 ## Search User